Moran296/talking_sfinae/README.md

 This is a small talk regarding SFINAE and template deduction from C++11 to C++20 (and some RUST).
 Prior knowledge of CPP is assumed.

+disclaimer: This is not a tutorial/guide.
+It is not written to be fully comprehensive only by reading.
+I use this code while talking and explaining as a mean to illustrate ideas.

 ## one.cpp
 New CPP abilites required for understanding later concepts